Elastics (Rubber Bands)

 The palatal expander “expands” (or widens) your upper jaw by putting pressure on your molars every time an adjustment is made to them.
-Dr. Marshall will let you know when and how to adjust your expander.
+Dr. Cochran will let you know when and how to adjust your expander.
 Once you achieve the desired expansion, you’ll wear it for a few months to prevent regression.

 Positioners help complete the final tooth movements in your treatment.
 We’ll need your full cooperation to ensure that you can stop wearing it in four to eight weeks.

 These hold your teeth in their new positions after your teeth have been straightened, and may be removable or fixed.
-Dr. Marshall will instruct you on how to care for it and what to do while you wear it.
+Dr. Cochran will instruct you on how to care for it and what to do while you wear it.
 It’s important to use your retainer as instructed to make sure your teeth keep their correct positions!

 Separators or Spacers